 One song keeps playing on my mind as I walk through the streets of Hargeysa, the capital city of Somaliland: Viens voir, toi qui parles sans savoir (Come and see, you who talk what you don’t know) – Tiken Jah Fakoly

 My visit to Somaliland has reaffirmed my beliefs that media holds us hostage; like the saying goes: ‘If you don’t read media you are uninformed, if you do, you are misinformed’.
 Indeed Hargeisa may just be the safest city in the whole of East Africa; but that, we are not told.
-We are not told that it is a clean, safe and vibrant city, where even though everyone is Muslim, you can see women, young and old alike, working on the streets at night, enjoying the fresh air; undisturbed.
-On the sidewalk there are teashops, khat-chewing saloons and small businesses selling camel milk, biscuits and cigarettes; We are not told that Somaliland is not Somalia!
+We are not told that it is a clean, safe and vibrant city, where even though everyone is Muslim; a religion cynically described to be oppressive to women, you can see women, young and old alike, working on the streets at night, enjoying chai and fresh air; undisturbed.
+On the sidewalk there are teas-hops, khat-chewing saloons and small businesses selling camel milk, biscuits and cigarettes; We are not told that Somaliland is not Somalia!

 They did it themselves!
 First they sat down under a tree and agreed on their own peace.
 And second, they are building their cities, their country in their image; that of a hardworking people, hungry, ambitious and overachieving.